Okhlystun/concurrency/README.md

 # concurrency
-examples of multythreading and concurrency in Java
+Examples, simple enough for understanding of multithreading and concurrency in Java